rabbit-tale-co/LuckyRabbit/README.md

-# 🎁 LuckyRabbit - Advanced Lootbox System
+# 🎁 LuckyRabbit - Advanced Lootbox System (Outdated Description)

 LuckyRabbit is a premium lootbox plugin that brings engaging animations and versatile reward systems to your Minecraft server.
 Created by RabbitTale Studio, this plugin offers a unique and customizable way to distribute rewards to your players.